saugardev/react-ui-components/readme.md

 * `npm run build`: Builds the project using Rollup.
 * `npm run start`: Starts the development server with Storybook.
+* `npm run Tailwind`: Sets up the development server to live update Tailwind classes.
 * `npm run test`: Runs the test suite using Jest.
 * `npm run prepare`(Optional): Sets up the project with husky.

+To automatically update CSS using tailwind and view your changes live in Storybook, you must run `npm run tailwind` in one terminal, and `npm run start` in a separate terminal.
+Note that you must first run `cd src` in each terminal window.

 ## Contributing
 Contributions to Raisin UI Components are welcome!
 If you find any bugs, have feature requests, or want to contribute enhancements, please follow these steps: